miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Put Obfuscate and Lockpicking powerups in sewer and downtown havens.
 +Granted occult Hacking powerup as reward for doing Mitnick's quest.
 Corrected Ra blade description from fast speed to aggravated damage.
-Moved Pearl of Dubai and pull toy props to Kilpatrick's bail bonds.
+Moved Pearl of Dubai and pull toy props to Arthur's bail bonds map.
 Placed two of the unused female raver models at the club Confession.
 Removed critical bum cutscene and illogical Pisha feeding cutscene.
 Put unfinished dogs at Giovanni mansion and fixed Mira dialogue bug.